consumet/api.consumet.org/README.md

 ### Locally
 installation is simple.

-Run the following command to install clone the repository, and install the dependencies.
+Run the following command to clone the repository, and install the dependencies.

 ```sh
 $ git clone https://github.com/consumet/consumet-api.git